 With a massive prize pool of over $50,000 across a range of categories and awards, this competition is one of the most lucrative in the country.

 Entries are now open for the 2022 Heritage Bank Photographic Award.
 Individuals can choose to submit up to four images into selected categories below.
 When you have your images ready, click enter now below and you'll be directed to our online entry form to complete your entry.

 The choice of subject is yours, so it can be anything you like.
-Photographers of all ages, backgrounds and experience levels were invited to enter this category where great imagery is everything and creativity is the key ingredient.
+Photographers of all ages, backgrounds and experience levels are invited to enter this category where great imagery is everything and creativity is the key ingredient.

-NEW - Mobile Phone Award
+Mobile Phone Award

 Alwyn Kucks Memorial Award

 One image will be selected from the three age groups to receive a $500 prize, a Toowoomba Camera House voucher to the value of $100, their work displayed at USQ Arts Gallery (Toowoomba) in the Heritage Bank Photographic Awards Exhibition and a certificate of merit.

 Aim for an image that gives a great first impression and a wow factor – inviting the viewer to look deeper into the photo and become immersed in it.

 This is a tip from across the board with all three judges – start with the basic rule of thirds.
 Good composition allows the picture to be absorbed readily by the mind.